aileot/ex-colors.nvim/REFERENCE.md

 However, such accuracy is redundant for end-users.
 -->

-This option is only for _advanced users_ who find it worthwhile.
+This option is for _advanced users_ who find it worthwhile.

 The callback function will get each highlight definition name, and the function can change the highlight name in the output